Movable Signals with Dual-Polarized Fixed Intelligent Surfaces: Beyond Diagonal Reflection Matrices: Opposite Polarization at the Tx and Rx

 where \eqref{eq:up-oppo-BDFIS1} is due to the triangle inequality and the sub-multiplicity of the $\ell_2$-norm, and \eqref{eq:E-oppo-BDFIS} holds since $\Vert\mathbf{h}_{R}\Vert^2=\Vert\mathbf{h}_{T}\Vert^2=(1+\chi)N/2$, $\mathbf{h}_{R}\mathbf{h}_{T}=2\sqrt{\chi}\mathbf{g}_{R}\mathbf{g}_{T}$, and $\vert\mathbf{g}_{R}\mathbf{g}_{T}\vert\leq N/2$.
 We now show how to fix the \gls{bd-fis} matrix and optimize the signal frequency to achieve this upper bound.
 The \gls{bd-fis} matrix is fixed to

-which means we are considering a group-connected architecture with $N/2$ groups, each including 2 elements \cite{she22}.
+which means we are considering a group-connected architecture with $N/2$ groups, each including 2 elements \cite{she22} (note that \eqref{eq:T} is a block diagonal matrix with $2\times2$ blocks being $[[0,-1]^T,[-1,0]^T]$ if its columns are permuted).
 The groups are formed by two co-located elements having opposite polarization and all have a $2\times2$ scattering matrix given by $[[0,-1]^T,[-1,0]^T]$.
-Since an example of $2$-port network having scattering matrix $[[0,-1]^T,[-1,0]^T]$ is a phase shifter with phase $\pi$ (see Fig.~\ref{fig:schematic}(a)), such a \gls{bd-fis} can be implemented by connecting each pair of co-located elements via a phase shifter with phase $\pi$ (see Fig.~\ref{fig:schematic}(b)).
-In this way, the signal incident on the vertically polarized elements is reflected from the horizontally polarized ones, and vice versa, and the \gls{bd-fis} behaves as a polarization converter.
-Note that \eqref{eq:T} is a block diagonal matrix with $2\times2$ blocks being $[[0,-1]^T,[-1,0]^T]$ if its columns are permuted.
+Since an example of $2$-port network having scattering matrix $[[0,-1]^T,[-1,0]^T]$ is a phase shifter with phase $\pi$ (Fig.~\ref{fig:schematic}(a)), such a \gls{bd-fis} can be implemented by connecting each pair of co-located elements via a phase shifter with phase $\pi$ (Fig.~\ref{fig:schematic}(b)).
+In this way, the signal incident on the vertically polarized elements is reflected from the horizontally polarized ones, and vice versa, and the \gls{bd-fis} is a polarization converter.
 With \eqref{eq:T}, the received power is

 where we used $\mathbf{h}_{R}=[\sqrt{\chi}\mathbf{g}_{R},\mathbf{g}_{R}]$ and $\mathbf{h}_{T}=[\mathbf{g}_{T}^T,\sqrt{\chi}\mathbf{g}_{T}^T]^T$.
 The signal frequency needs now to be reconfigured to maximize $\vert\mathbf{g}_{R}\mathbf{g}_{T}\vert$, i.e., to ensure that $\vert\mathbf{g}_{R}\mathbf{g}_{T}\vert=N/2$, which can be achieved by setting it as in \eqref{eq:f}.
 Therefore, by reconfiguring the signal frequency as in \eqref{eq:f} a \gls{bd-fis} with reflection matrix given by \eqref{eq:T} achieves a received power $P_R^{\mathrm{BDFIS}}=(1+\chi+2\sqrt{\chi})^2N^2/4$.
 Remarkably, this value is higher than the received power achieved by a \gls{d-fis} $P_R^{\mathrm{DFIS}}=4\chi N^2$ when $\chi\neq1$, and always higher than the received power of \gls{bd-ris}.